 handful fresh basil leaves, chopped

-- Heat the oil in a saucepan and sauté the onion until it starts to soften.
-Add the garlic and carrot and cook for a further 2 minutes.
-Mix in the lentils.
-Add the chopped tomatoes, passata, stock, basil and sugar.
-Bring to the boil, then cover and gently simmer for 20 minutes or so, until the lentils are soft.
+- Brush the bottom of a large saucepan with oil and sauté the onion, garlic, carrot and celery for 4-5 minutes.
+Stir in the lentils.
+Add the passata, stock, basil and sweetener.
+Bring to the boil, then reduce the heat, cover and gently simmer for 20 minutes or so, until the lentils are soft.
 Allow to cool slightly then blend until smooth.

 - Gently heat through and season, to taste.
-Serve in warm soup bowls with a garnish of flat leaf parsley or fresh basil leaves.
+Serve in warm soup bowls with a garnish of fresh parsley or basil leaves.